F1 News, Reports and Race Results

 Smedley: Ferrari favoring Hamilton ‘only strategy’ of winning title

-Former Ferrari race engineer Rob Smedley believes the Italian outfit to make a bold – and likely controversial – call in its bid to end one of Formula 1’s longest championship droughts, insisting the Scuderia should throw its full support behind Lewis Hamilton.
+Former Ferrari race engineer Rob Smedley believes the Italian outfit should make a bold – and likely controversial – call in its bid to end one of Formula 1’s longest championship droughts, insisting the Scuderia should throw its full support behind Lewis Hamilton.

 After Ferrari’s encouraging showing at the British Grand Prix, Smedley believes the team can no longer afford to let Hamilton and Charles Leclerc take points from each other if it wants to topple Mercedes and launch a genuine title challenge.